e-protocol/server-clientHTTP/README.md

 - type command: ip {server ip} {port}

 ## P.S.
-- type exit in both apss to close them
+- type "exit" in both apps to close them
 - all command have space as delimiter